By: Ronnie Brown on June 17th, 2022

 Wire mesh has come to be regarded as one of the most versatile screening/filtration materials on the market.
-Offering a perfect balance of customization, durability, and cost-effectiveness, wire mesh is one of the materials that can genuinely accommodate virtually any application.
+Offering a perfect balance of customization, durability, and cost-effectiveness, wire mesh can genuinely accommodate virtually any application.

-Now, it comes as no surprise to hear that, to yield the results you need to deliver value to your customers, your wire mesh must meet a list of criteria tailored to your industry and process.
+Now, it comes as no surprise to hear that, in most cases, your wire mesh must meet a list of criteria tailored to your industry and process.
 This is where wire mesh standards come into the picture.

 And with that, we wrote this article to provide insight into the standards that control the wire mesh industry.
 Industry standards that will be covered go as follows: